flatpickles/flatpickles.com/src/lib/content/writing/structure.md

 date: 2/18/23
 ---

-the clock on the wall says
+the clock on the wall ticks
 struc... ture.
 struc... ture.
 struc... ture.